-Duchenne dystrophy affects 1/4700 live male births.
-Becker dystrophy affects 1/30,000 live male births.
-Female carriers may have asymptomatic elevated CK levels and possibly calf hypertrophy.
+Duchenne dystrophy and Becker dystrophy together affect about 1/5000 to 1/6000 live male births; the majority have Duchenne.
+Female carriers may have asymptomatic elevated creatine kinase levels and possibly calf hypertrophy.

-This disorder manifests typically between ages 2 yr and 3 yr.
+This disorder affects about 10/100,000 live male births and manifests typically between 2 and 3 years of age.
 Weakness affects proximal muscles, typically in the lower limbs initially.
 Children frequently toe walk and have a waddling gait and lordosis.
 They have difficulty running, jumping, climbing stairs, and rising from the floor.
 Children fall frequently, often causing arm or leg fractures (in about 20% of patients).
-Progression of weakness is steady, and limb flexion contractures and scoliosis develop in nearly all children.
+Progression of weakness is steady, and limb flexion contractures and scoliosis Idiopathic Scoliosis Idiopathic scoliosis is lateral curvature of the spine.
+Diagnosis is clinical and includes spinal x-rays.
+Treatment depends on the severity of the curvature.
+Idiopathic scoliosis is the most... read more develop in nearly all children.
 Firm pseudohypertrophy (fatty and fibrous replacement of certain enlarged muscle groups, notably the calves) develops.
-Most children are confined to a wheelchair by age 12 and die of respiratory complications by age 20.
+Most children need to use a wheelchair by age 12 and die of respiratory complications by age 20.

-Diagnosis is suspected by characteristic clinical findings, age at onset, and family history suggestive of X-linked recessive inheritance.
-Myopathic changes are noted on electromyography (rapidly recruited, short duration, low-amplitude motor unit potentials) and muscle biopsy (necrosis and marked variation in muscle fiber size not segregated by motor unit).
-CK levels are elevated to up to 100 times normal.
+Diagnosis is suspected by characteristic clinical findings, age at onset, and family history suggestive of X-linked recessive inheritance X-Linked Recessive Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
+If expression of a trait requires only one copy of a gene (one allele)... read more .
+Myopathic changes are noted on electromyography (rapidly recruited, short duration, low-amplitude motor unit potentials) and, when done, muscle biopsy shows necrosis and marked variation in muscle fiber size not segregated by motor unit.
+Creatinine kinase levels are elevated up to 100 times normal.

-Carrier detection and prenatal diagnosis are possible by using conventional studies (eg, pedigree analysis, CK determinations, fetal sex determination) combined with recombinant DNA analysis and dystrophin immunostaining of muscle tissue.
+Carrier detection and prenatal diagnosis are possible by using conventional studies (eg, pedigree analysis, creatinine kinase determinations, fetal sex determination) combined with recombinant DNA analysis and dystrophin immunostaining of muscle tissue.

 No specific treatment exists.
 Gentle (ie, submaximal) active exercise is encouraged for as long as possible to avoid disuse atrophy or complications of inactivity.
 Passive exercises may extend the period of ambulation.
 Orthopedic interventions should be aimed at maintaining function and preventing contractures.
 Ankle-foot orthoses worn during sleep may help prevent flexion contractures.
 Leg braces may temporarily help preserve ambulation or standing.
 Corrective surgery is sometimes needed, particularly for scoliosis.
 Obesity should be avoided; caloric requirements are likely to be less than normal because of decreased physical activity.

-In Duchenne dystrophy, daily prednisone or deflazacort is considered for patients > age 5 yr who are no longer gaining, or those with declining, motor skills.
-These drugs start working as early as 10 days after initiation of therapy; efficacy peaks at 3 mo and persists for 6 mo.
-Long-term use prolongs ambulation by 3 to 4 yr, improves timed function testing (a measurement of how fast a child completes a functional task, such as walking or getting up from the floor), maintains pulmonary function, reduces orthopedic complications, and stabilizes cardiac function.
+In Duchenne dystrophy, the most recent guidelines strongly recommend daily prednisone or deflazacort for patients > age 5 years who are no longer gaining or have declining motor skills ( 1 Treatment references Duchenne muscular dystrophy and Becker muscular dystrophy are X-linked recessive disorders characterized by progressive proximal muscle weakness caused by muscle fiber degeneration.
+Becker dystrophy... read more ).
+These drugs start working as early as 10 days after initiation of therapy; efficacy peaks at 3 months and persists for 6 months.
+Long-term use improves strength, delays the age at which ambulation is lost by 1.4 to 2.5 years, improves timed function testing (a measurement of how fast a child completes a functional task, such as walking or getting up from the floor), improves pulmonary function, reduces orthopedic complications (eg, the need for scoliosis surgery), stabilizes cardiac function (eg, delays onset of cardiomyopathy until 18 years of age), and increases survival by 5 to 15 years ( 1 Treatment references Duchenne muscular dystrophy and Becker muscular dystrophy are X-linked recessive disorders characterized by progressive proximal muscle weakness caused by muscle fiber degeneration.
+Becker dystrophy... read more ).
 Alternate-day prednisone is not effective.
-Weight gain and cushingoid facies are common adverse effects after 6 to 18 mo.
+Weight gain and cushingoid facies are common adverse effects after 6 to 18 months.
 Risk of vertebral compression and long bone fractures also is increased.
+Deflazacort may be associated with a greater risk of cataracts than prednisone.
 Use of prednisone or deflazacort in Becker dystrophy has not been adequately studied.

 Duchenne dystrophy and Becker dystrophy are X-linked recessive disorders that cause a decrease in dystrophin, a protein in muscle cell membranes.